 For detailed instructions including screenshots, please see Guide to Prescription Pad Ordering.

 Prescription pads are $9 per pad with 100 prescription forms in each pad.

 If your DPS CSR includes the option to prescribe Schedule II drugs AND you have a Physician’s Delegating Agreement as authorized by Senate Bill 406 and the Texas Medical Board, you can order prescription pads.
-Download the Mid-Level’s Prescription Pad Order form for the Texas Prescription Program Forms section.
-The form must be completed and mailed in along with check or money order for processing.
+Download the Mid-Level Practitioner’s Prescription Pad Order Form in Texas Prescription Program Forms.
+The form must be completed using the instructions listed at the bottom of the form.

-The Physician-in-Training must contact their Permit Office, Staff Coordinator or department in charge of approving its Physicians-in-Training prescribing authority.
-The Medical Training Institution will provide to The Texas Prescription Program a letter or list on company letterhead or an electronic document from authorized department official of the Medical Training institution the names of authorized Physicians-in-Training.
+The Physician-in-Training must contact their permit office, staff coordinator or department in charge of approving its Physician-in-Training prescribing authority.
+The Medical Training Institution will provide DPS with a letter or list on company letterhead or an electronic document from authorized department official of the Medical Training institution the names of authorized Physicians-in-Training.
 With each authorized name, the facility shall also provide, Board License # (PIT) and unique suffix # (4-digit) assigned to each Physician –in-Training.
-Each authorizing facility must indicate its DPS Registration Number and Board License #.
+Each authorizing facility must indicate its DPS Controlled Substances Registration Number and Board License Number.
 This list of authorized Physicians-in-Training must be maintained with current information with the Texas Prescription Program.
-The Medical Board, on a monthly basis provides the Texas Prescription Program an electronic file exchange with all current Physician-in-Training Permit holders.
-The Texas Prescription Program administrator will verify all Prescription Pad Orders with the information provided by the Texas Medical Board.
-Please see Texas Administrative Code, Title 37, Rule 13.71 for related information.
+The Texas Medical Board (TMB), on a monthly basis provides DPS via an electronic file exchange with all current Physician-in-Training permit holders.
+The Texas Prescription Program administrator will verify all prescription pad orders with the information provided by TMB.
+Please see Texas Administrative Code, Title 37, Rule 13.71 for more information.